jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

 The value of the constant has to be something that can be determined at compile time, not at runtime.
 The Rust Reference has a [section on constant evaluation](https://doc.rust-lang.org/stable/reference/const_eval.html) that lays out all the rules for what operators you're allowed to use and what you're not, but here the compiler can convert `60 * 60 * 3` into `10800` for us and store that in the executable.

-Rust does have a concept of a global or _static variable_, but they are not often used and we'll talk about them in [chapter 19](./ch19/ch19-01-unsafe.md#accessing-or-modifying-a-mutable-static-variable).
+Rust also has the a concept of a global or _static variable_.
+We'll talk about them in [chapter 19](./ch19/ch19-01-unsafe.md#accessing-or-modifying-a-mutable-static-variable).

 ### Shadowing